Application Window for Fall 2020 Entry is now open ---------- All Materials Due December 15, 2019!

 Note: All credentials submitted for admission consideration become the property of the University of Michigan and will not be returned in original or copy form.

-Additional Information: Please visit the admissions page of the Rackham Graduate School for additional information regarding admission including: Minimum graduate school requirements, residency, application fees and submitting transcripts.
+Additional Information: Please visit the admissions page of the Rackham Graduate School for additional information regarding admission including: Minimum graduate school requirements, residency, and application fees.